Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 "The health and safety of guests, crew member and of the destinations is of the utmost importance," she added.

-By the time the ship docked in Marseille early Thursday morning, five passengers and two crew members had flu-like symptoms, the company said.
-After French health authorities came aboard to do health checks, 386 passengers disembarked, most of them French, Canadian and U.S. citizens, the company said.
+By the time the ship docked in Marseille early on Thursday morning, five passengers and two crew members had flu-like symptoms, the company said.
+After French health authorities came aboard to do health checks, 386 passengers disembarked, most of them French, Canadian and US citizens, the company said.

 ---

-On March 8, the State Department and the Centers for Disease Control and Prevention warned U.S. citizens, particularly those with medical issues, not to travel by cruise ship.
+On March 8, the State Department and the Centres for Disease Control and Prevention warned US citizens, particularly those with medical issues, not to travel by cruise ship.
 The move panicked industry officials, who scrambled to pull together an action plan and get ahead of further government action, according to people familiar with the situation, who spoke on the condition of anonymity to describe private discussions.

-Passengers received notices the next day that seven crew members who may have been in contact with the virus-infected former guest were quarantined, according to a copy reviewed by The Washington Post.
+Passengers received notices the next day that seven crew members who might have been in contact with the virus-infected former guest were quarantined, according to a copy reviewed by the Washington Post.
 It did not mention possible contact with other passengers.

 The ship continued, making a stop Saturday at an MSC-owned island in the Bahamas.